 Australian Capital Territory and Northern Territory

-The Department of Infrastructure, Transport, Cities and Regional Development provides the Australian Government with strategic policy advice in relation to the Commonwealth's interests in these two self-governing territories:
+The department provides the Australian Government with strategic policy advice in relation to the Commonwealth's interests in these two self-governing territories:

 - Australian Capital Territory, and